 What does it mean to tie the festival with ropes?
 Many scholars, following Ibn Ezra, claim that the reference is to the festival offering, an animal bound up in rope and brought to the edge of the altar, which was decorated with horns, or a sacrificial animal tied directly to the horns of the altar with rope.[note]However, the word hag, "festival", is never used in the sense of a sacrificial animal, and we have no other reference to a procession in which the animals were led live, bound in cords, up to the edge of the altar, and there is certainly no reference to binding the animal's leash to the altar horns themselves.
 This has led other scholars to claim that the reference is to a circular procession or dance (hag, hug) in which the dancers are linked to one another with branches (avotim), a poetic description of processions around the altar in which the people carried branches.
 One of the four species taken up on Sukkot, the myrtle, is referred to in Leviticus 23:40 as "the branch of an avot (leafy) tree".[/note]

 From Rosh Hodesh Elul until Hoshanah Rabbah, Ashkenazic Jews recite Psalm 27, The Penitential Psalm, every morning and every evening for 51 days.
-What is the origin of this custom?
-Why do we recite this particular psalm at this particular season?
-And what is its message to us today?
+Why do we recite this Psalm 27 at this particular season?